PreyInstinct/Loot-Goblin-Filter/README.md

  - "Max Value": The maximum value possible for "Stat", separated with ";" for multiple stats.
  - "Attribute Description": Human readable affix description.
 Not used internally but some value is mandatory to prevent parsing errors.

-`config/item_groups_composites.csv` Defines item descriptors that are subsets of combinations of other descriptors.
+`data/item_groups_composites.csv` Defines item descriptors that are subsets of combinations of other descriptors.
 E.g. Amazon Weapons (ZON) is a category composed of part of spears, javelins, and bows (SPEAR OR JAV OR BOW).
 The left-most term is contained entirely within all terms to the right.

-`config/item_groups_subsets.csv` Defines item groups which are strict subsets of other groups.
+`data/item_groups_subsets.csv` Defines item groups which are strict subsets of other groups.
 1 if the group from row i is a subset of the group from column j, 0 or blank otherwise.
 Values above the diagonal (marked with "x"s) are not used, so ordering matters (supersets should always precede subsets).

-`config/item_groups_disjoint.csv` Defines item groups which are entirely disjoint (non-overlapping), through the inverse relationship (null values signify disjointness).
+`data/item_groups_disjoint.csv` Defines item groups which are entirely disjoint (non-overlapping), through the inverse relationship (null values signify disjointness).
 1 if any item exists that is both a member of row i and column j, 0 or blank otherwise.
 Values above the diagonal are not used (would be symetric anyways).

 ### Other Config Files

-`sets_and_uniques.csv` Defines tier values for set and unique items.
+`config/sets_and_uniques.csv` Defines tier values for set and unique items.
 Blank fields indicate "D" tier, on a scale from "F" to "S".
 Lower tier sets and uniques will have less highlighting/notification, and at high filter levels low tier uniques will be filtered out.
 The name values here are displayed for unidentified items, so you can create a version without revealed sets & uniques by replacing the names with %BASENAME%.

-`All.skills` Defines the relationship between classes, skill trees, and skills; skill name abbreviations; and primary, support, and niche skills.
+`config/skills.csv` Defines the relationship between classes, skill trees, and skills; skill name abbreviations; and primary, support, and niche skills.
 Primary skills are given increased emphasis when they appear as pointmods.

 `hiding_highlighting.csv` Defines when certain items are hiden, notified, and given map markers.
 - "Rarity": Rarity conditional codes (i.e. NMAG, MAG, RARE, CRAFT, SET, UNI, RW).